 1733: A new and correct map of the Province of North Carolina by Edward Moseley, late surveyor general of the said province..

-Three currently known examples of this large map survive.
+Three Four currently known examples of this large map survive.
 One is in the National Archives at Kew, reportedly not in good condition.
 The example at Eton College is in very good condition.
-The former third copy was in Henry Kendall‘s collection of maps.
-It is currently lost, and may have been inadvertently discarded shortly before or after his death in 1959.
-Fortunately, photostats of Kendall’s copy had been made for William Cumming, and are illustrated in The Southeast in Early Maps.
-A “replacement” third known surviving copy was discovered in the attic of a home in Edenton, NC, c1982.
+A third copy was in Henry Kendall‘s collection of maps.
+Its location since his death in 1959 was unknown to the cartographic world until two months after the date of this blog post (see UPDATE below).
+A fourth known surviving copy was discovered in the attic of a home in Edenton, NC, c1982.
 This map was subsequently donated to East Carolina University, where it still resides.

 1737: New und Exacte Carte von Soud & Nord Carolina, Virginia… 1736.
 E. Moseley